binhvd/Data-Engineering-1/spark-cluster/README.md

 Adding workers to cluster is easy:

 1. Add a worker to your Swarm cluster.
-1. Deploy the stack again with `docker stack deploy -c docker-compose_cluster.yml spark-cluster` (restart is no required).
+1. Deploy the stack again with `docker stack deploy -c docker-compose_cluster.yml spark-cluster` (restart is not required).

 ### Check Spark logs